Hytashi/Frame/README.md

 > *Create a new instance*
 >
 > ```Java
-> CuboidGroup cuboid = new CuboidGroup(cube3DCuboid, circle2DCuboid, rhombus2DCuboid); // Create a new instance (you can pass as many cuboids as you want in the constructor)
+> CuboidGroup cuboidGroup = new CuboidGroup(cube3DCuboid, circle2DCuboid, rhombus2DCuboid); // Create a new instance (you can pass as many cuboids as you want in the constructor)
 > ```

 <br/>